williamskoglycke/montyhallsimulator/README.md

 # Monty Hall Simulator

-Runs 1000 iterations with 3 boxes and prints the result to the console
+Runs 1000 iterations for each strategy with 3 boxes and prints the result to the console

 ## Usage
 ```bash